JakubBroncel/JakubBroncel/README.md

 - 👋 Hi, I’m @JakubBroncel
-- 👀 I’m interested in Coding obviously and i also play a lot of chess
+- 👀 I’m interested in Coding obviously and I also play a lot of chess
 - 🌱 I’m currently learning to code in C++
 - 📫 How to reach me daygon.business@gmail.com